-When we got back to NYC, life became so much more NYC.
+Making the change from Seattle to NYC meant that life became so much more action-packed.
 Happy hour on Tuesday, a friends’ band playing on Wednesday, gallery openings on Thursday.
 Sure, it’s a lot of fun, but it seemed like we were living off of expensive meals and quick falafels.
 We were never cooking for ourselves.

-Now don’t get me wrong, if you are going to spend $3 in this city, you probably can’t do any better than a falafel from Oasis.
-Add that to the hip Korean place that opened around the block and the lobster rolls that are in season, and now eating out all the time starts hitting the wallet, as well as the belly, pretty hard.
+Now don’t get me wrong, if you are going to spend $3 in this city, you probably can’t do any better than a falafel from a nearby cart.
+But over time, eating out all the time starts hitting the wallet, as well as the belly, pretty hard.

-So we finally decided that we had to get back to cooking at home, making meals that were both tasty and nutritious.
-We needed a way to plan our meals.
+So it was decided that I had to get back to cooking at home, making meals that were both tasty and nutritious—I needed a way to plan out meals.
 Since I was using Trello to organize projects at work, I thought it would translate well to organize recipes to cook at home.

 Let me now share with you my Trello meal planning board.
 It's full of recipes from my favorite food blogs.
-You can check it out here: Brian's Meal Planning Board
+You can check it out below:

 Feel free to copy this board and expand upon it with your favorite recipes, or use it as a source of inspiration as you create a board of your own.
 So how do you create the perfect meal plan in Trello?